Documentation is an essential component of any successful software product.

 Simply put, that statement emphasizes the importance of technical documentation.
 It shouldn’t be a nice-to-have resource; it should be an integral part of the software product.

 Why?
-Because it provides essential information about the product to employees and users.
+Because it delivers essential product information to employees and users.

 As Wuraola Ademola-Shanu, content writer and business strategist, points out, even the most skilled audience needs technical documentation.